AdobeDocs/experience-manager-cloud-service.en/help/assets/tagging-management-assets-view.md

 ![Tagging Management](assets/tagging-taxonomy-management.png)

-Additional capabilities beyond what is mentioned in this article including merging, renaming, localizing, and publishing tags are available in the Admin view.
+Additional capabilities beyond what is mentioned in this article including merging, renaming, localizing, and publishing tags are available in Assets as a Cloud Service.

 ## Creating a Namespace {#creating-a-namespace}